abogdanova/SwarmGE/README.md

 ##Editing Code to enable new problems

-Finally, to add in the new problem you may need to edit one or two functions:

-1. `fitness.fitness_wheel.set_fitness_params`, and/or
-2. `representation.individual.Individual.evaluate`

-These functions are the only two remaining "if/else" catch functions in PonyGE.
-Essentially:

-1. `set_fitness_params` is where you specify the inputs needed for initialising your fitness function, and
-2. `individual.evaluate` is where you specify the inputs needed for evaluation.
+Finally, depending on the problem itself you may need to edit `representation.individual.Individual.evaluate` to fully integrate the new problem to PonyGE. `individual.evaluate` is where PonyGE specifies the inputs needed for fitness evaluation.

 *__NOTE__ that it may not be necessary to edit `individual.evaluate` if you* *only pass in the phenotype to be evaluated.*